 We believe lunchtimes should be an integral part of the school day, building on and promoting positive learning and social behaviours.
-Working with our new caterers, HCL, we are working hard to improve the lunchtime experience including introducing new menus from October 2018.
+Working with our caterers, Caterlink, we work hard to ensure a positive lunchtime experience for all and regularly review menus.

 All children in Reception, Year 1 and Year 2 at state-funded schools get school meals for free.